Topics in String Theory and Quantum Gravity: Consistency conditions: anomalies

-$F^{\mu \nu}(x)$ is the electromagnetic field strength and $\epsilon_{\mu \nu \sigma \lambda}$ the completely antisymmetric Levi-Civita tensor.
-This anomaly is far from being dangerous, it affects a local current and in fact our understanding of the decay $\pi^{0}\rightarrow 2\gamma$ is based on its existence \cite{Pi-0}.
+where~$\alpha$ is the fine-structure constant,~$F^{\mu \nu}(x)$ the electromagnetic field strength, and~$\epsilon_{\mu \nu \sigma \lambda}$ the completely antisymmetric Levi-Civita tensor.
+This anomaly is not dangerous at all since it affects a global current.
+As mentioned above, it is in fact the reason why the neutral pion decays into two photons~\cite{Pi-0}.

-Much more critical is the existence of anomalies in local gauge symmetries.
+Much more worrying is the existence of anomalies in local gauge symmetries.
 The reason is that very important issues such as renormalizability or unitarity are based upon the preservation of the gauge symmetry at the quantum level.
-Thus the existence of gauge anomalies jeopardizes the consistency of the theory.
-The best example of this type is the SM based in the gauge group $SU(3)\times SU(2)\times U(1)$.
-As we will see below the first diagram in which an anomalous contribution could arise is the triangle diagram with three $V-A$ currents in the vertices coupled to gauge fields \cite{V-A}.
+Thus, gauge anomalies jeopardize the consistency of the theory.
+The best example of the type of danger posed by gauge anomalies is found in the SM based in the gauge group~$\mbox{SU}(3)\times \mbox{SU}(2)\times \mbox{U}(1)$.
+As we will see below, anomalous contribution can arise from a triangle diagram with three $V-A$ currents in the vertices coupled to gauge fields \cite{V-A}: